AlexSchuwald/project-todos/white-power.md

 - Notations:

-  - RR = Set of real numbers
+  - R = Set of real numbers

-  - QQ = Set of rational numbers
+  - Q = Set of rational numbers

-  - ZZ = Set of integers
+  - Z = Set of integers

-  - NN = Set of natural numbers
+  - N = Set of natural numbers

   - The set of natural numbers includes 0.

 **1\.
 (1 point)** A bird is flying along the straight line 2y−6x=34.
 In the same plane, an aeroplane starts to fly in a straight line and passes through the point (4,12).
 Consider the point where aeroplane starts to fly as origin.
 If the bird and plane collides then enter the answer as 1 and if not then 0.
 Note: Bird and aero plane can be considered to be of negligible size.

 **2\.
 (1 point)** A rock is thrown in a pond, and creates circular ripples whose radius increases at a rate of 0.2 meter per second.
 What will be the value of AππA​, where AA is the area (in square meter) of the circle after 5 seconds?
 Hint: The area of a circle πr2, where r is the radius of the circle.

 **3\.
 (1 point)** Find out the perimeter of the triangle formed by the intersections of following 3 lines: